Can VLMs Reason Robustly? A Neuro-Symbolic Investigation: Introduction

 \section{Introduction}

 Vision-Language Models (VLMs) have recently been applied to a wide range of reasoning tasks, including abstract~\citep{chollet2019measure, unsal2025easyarc}, temporal~\citep{MVBench, Video-MME}, and document reasoning~\citep{zhu2024mmdocbench, CogVLM}, as well as relational, attributive, and order understanding~\citep{aro_benchmark, zhao2022vl}.
 Despite these advances, it remains unclear whether VLMs can reason robustly under distribution shifts.
 Here, we focus on \textit{covariate shifts}~\citep{shimodaira2000improving, sugiyama2007covariate, sugiyama2008direct, bickel2009discriminative}, where the distribution of the perceptual input changes, while the underlying rules for prediction do not.
 To study the robustness against covariate shifts, we use \textit{visual deductive reasoning tasks}.
 In these tasks, an image containing multiple objects is provided, along with rules that define the reasoning function based on object concepts.
 The VLM is prompted to answer a query that requires reasoning over the object concepts using the given rules.
-See~\cref{fig:intro} (left) for an example.
+See \cref{fig:intro} (left) for an example.
 We focus on these tasks because they include samples with perceptual inputs of varying complexity and whose labels are generated by the same reasoning function.
-For instance, the reasoning function can be fixed as addition, while the perceptual input contains different digits (in shape and number), see ~\cref{fig:intro}.
+For instance, the reasoning function can be fixed as the logical XOR, while the perceptual input contains different numbers of digits.